alirezaarezoomand/KnabCodingAssessment/Answers to technical questions.md

 * Thinking about deployment

 ### 2. What was the most useful feature that was added to the latest version of your language of choice?
 Please include a snippet of code that shows how you've used it.
-Microsoft has brought a new way of starting a mvc program by eliminating the Program class.
+Microsoft has brought a new minimal hosting model in order to reduce codes.
 ```c#
 var builder = WebApplication.CreateBuilder(args);